webonise/CakePhp2.x-Notes/TreeBehavior/README.md

  This method is used 2 parameters,

- $id - Primary key value of row
+ `$id - Primary key value of row.
- $direct - It is optional and used to whether or not only directed children count.
+ $direct - It is optional and used to whether or not only directed children count.`

  - This method will return children associated with this $id.
  - If we set $direct =true.. it will give the direct descendants.